wellcomecollection/storage-service/docs/developers/inter-app-messaging.md

 <img src="../images/messaging_one_to_many.svg">

-For example, after the bag versioner has assigned a version to a bag, it sends a notification to every replicator at once.
+For example, after the bag versioner has assigned a version to a bag, the notification is forwarded to every replicator at once.
 This allows replications to occur in parallel, rather than in serial.

 This also allows a single app to process notifications from multiple apps.